isidzukuri/bow_tfidf/README.md

 ### When classifier cannot recognize category:

-1. all given words not in the BOW.
+1. all given words are not in the BOW.
     - **Solution:** update BOW with new words.

 2. each of given words belongs to all categories